 The airport is an adventure all by itself for little Haligonians, no need for a plane ticket to an exciting destination!
 Pop out there any time and take a walk around the main area and check out the people coming and going; then ride the glass elevator up to the Observation Deck and get a front row seat for planes taking off and landing.
 The last time my littles were there a plane parked right in front of the Observation Deck window and the WestJet pilots in the cockpit both looked up and waved right at them.
 Talk about the thrill of a lifetime for kids!
 Combine your visit from May-October with a stop at the Atlantic Canada Aviation Museum and get to touch and peek in real planes in this amazingly huge volunteer run museum mere moments from the airport.
 If you have an airplane fanatic be sure to check out the Eastern Passage listing below too.
 (Note: you will need to pay for parking while visiting the airport)

 This area has lots of opportunity for adventure.
 Check out Fisherman's Cove, a quaint, working fishing village.
 They have a great boardwalk to take a stroll along; charming and colourful shops and eateries for lunch; and working fishing boats coming and going.
 If you plan ahead you can also book a boat to pop over to McNab's Island which is just a short ride away.
 There's also the Shearwater Aviation Museum nearby, another great place to get up close and personal with aircrafts, and it's free and open year round.
 If you want to add an exciting surprise at the end of the visit, zip over to Cow Bay and check out the giant moose at Silver Sands Beach (aka Cow Bay Beach)!
+Don't forget to include time to stop at this awesome playground as well!

 Just about every community has a Farmer's Market and they are an exciting adventure to a little person.
 Lots of interesting smells, sights, and sounds, there's usually someone playing live music.
 You can even buy the fixings for a snack or lunch that you can have as a picnic after your visit.
 It also provides a great opportunity to talk about farmers and their role in our community.
 The Seaport Market is fantastic and open all week, but on weekends we love the Historic Farmer's Market on Lower Water Street for the fun architecture - you never know what will be down the next twisty stone hallway, it's almost like being in a castle!
 We also enjoy the Dartmouth Farmer's Market at Alderney Landing - it has a great playground outside, a beautiful waterfront walkway, and it's close to the library and the ferry (see above for more information on the ferry) so you can easily add a visit to the library and/or hop on the boat for a supersized outing!
 Finally, the Bedford Basin Farmer's Market has been getting lots of chatter as of late and it's next on our stop to check out!